microsoft/FluidFramework/docs/examples/sudoku-example.md

 # Run the sample locally

-> [!WARNING]
-> This is contingent on making the component loadable using `fluid-webpack-component-loader`.

 In order to run the example, run `npm start` from the project root.
 Then visit <http://localhost:8080/> in a browser.
 Two instances of the Sudoku component will be loaded side by side.
 Try entering numbers in the cells in either component instance.
 Changes will be synchronized to the other instance.

-Try changing the theme in one of the components.
+Try changing the theme in one of the Sudoku components.
 Notice that these changes are not synchronized between the two instances.

 # Deep dive